Flight instructor: Eligibility requirements

-Flight instructors in the United States must hold at least a commercial pilot certificate or ATP (airline transport pilot) certificate.
+Flight instructors in the United States must hold at least a commercial pilot certificate.
 Individuals wishing to give instruction in airplanes or powered-lift aircraft are additionally required to hold an instrument rating in the desired category and class.
 Holders of a sport pilot certificate (or higher) may obtain a flight instructor certificate with sport pilot rating, allowing them to give instruction for the sport pilot certificate in light-sport aircraft.

 All individuals desiring flight instructor privileges must pass two additional written exams (fundamentals of instruction, or FOI; and a knowledge test specific to the category of aircraft in which instructional privileges are desired, such as fixed-wing) as well as a practical test.

 Flight instructors must be at least 18 years of age to be eligible.

 Those airmen who hold commercial privileges in lighter-than-air aircraft (balloons and airships) have flight instructor privileges in those category and classes they have on their pilot certificate.
 Lighter-than-air flight instructor privileges do not get placed on a flight instructor certificate.

 Training requirements

-Normally when a CFI Applicant begins training, they are required to build a series of CFI Lesson Plans.
-These lesson plans use many of the principles that a CFI Applicant would learn during Fundamentals of Instruction (FOI) Training.
-The CFI will spend hundreds of hours compiling data from various sources that cover all of the FAA Required subject areas.
+Normally when a CFI applicant begins training, they are required to build a series of CFI lesson plans.
+These plans use many of the principles that a CFI applicant learns during Fundamentals of Instruction (FOI) Training.
+The CFI will spend hundreds of hours compiling data from various sources that cover all of the FAA required subject areas.
 Those subject areas are all listed below: